E18.0 Faculty Leave for Professional/Career Development

 The resources needed to accomplish the objectives of the leave; and,

-The expected outcomes, deliverables, or achievements from the leave.
+The expected outcomes (including deliverables or achievements) from the leave; and

-By October 15, the academic department head shall forward the application to the dean with a recommendation for approval/disapproval, as well as a statement as to how the leave would affect the operation of the department.
+By September 15, the academic department head shall forward the application to the dean with a recommendation for approval/disapproval, as well as a statement as to how the professional/career development leave would affect the operation of the department.

-By November 1, the dean shall then forward the application with the academic department chair and the dean's comments and recommendations for approval/disapproval to the provost.
+By October 15, the dean shall then forward the application with the academic department chair and the dean's comments and recommendations for approval/disapproval to the provost and the committee.

 The Committee on Professional Development Leave